thysultan/wam.js/README.md

 app.use(app.static('examples/public'));
 ```

-First it will resolve to the folder and create a tree
-of all the assets that reside there in the process
-this will also gzip any compressible assets using the
-file type and filesize as an indicator.
-the results of the above are cached - *paths, file stats,
+First it will resolve to the folder and create a tree of all the assets that residing, in the process this will also gzip any compressible assets using file type and file size as an indicator.
+The results of the above are cached - paths, file stats, and gzip payloads.
-and gzip payloads*.

-When a request is received if the static middlware is added
-before other middlwares it will try to determine if the
-request is for a static asset, if it is and the resource
-is available, and the body has not been set
-it will serve the compressed asset as a stream
-and assign all the necessary headers.
+When a request is received the middleware will try to determine if the request is for a static asset, if it is and the resource is available, and the body has not been set it will serve the compressed asset as a stream and assign all the necessary headers.

-note that following this flow middlewares after
-the static middleware will be bypassed
-if a static file is being served.
+Note that following this flow successfully will result in middlewares after the Static to be bypassed when a static file is request, found and served.

-Note that in `development`(non-production) enviroment the static files
-are watched for changes and updated as needed.
+When not in a production enviroment the static files are watched for changes and updated as needed.

 ## Components

 Creates a middleware for all the components/files found in
-the specified directory, calling the returned function
-with `context` as the `this` and passing any dependencies/data
+the specified directory and passing any dependencies if any
-passed.
+the returned function is called like any other middleware when the components route is matched.

 ```javascript
 // index.js